diversity & inclusion

 Our passion for diversity and inclusion can be seen right throughout our organisation, starting at the top with the support of our Board of Directors.
 We are proud of our strong governance structure, which is driven by our Diversity Council, led by our Chief Executive and members of our leadership team.

-With our people at the heart of our business, our Diversity & Inclusion Committee is made up of volunteers from across the country, working together as active ambassadors who champion a range of initiatives.
+With our people at the heart of our business, our Diversity & Inclusion Committee is made up of volunteers from across our New Zealand and Australian offices, working together as active ambassadors who champion a range of initiatives.

 You can learn more about our approach by taking a look at Vector's Diversity and Inclusion Policy.